ipshitag/Kala-Copilot/readme.md

 <details>
 <summary>Click to learn about our journey</summary>

-It all started with a spark of curiosity.
+It all started, like most chaotic adventures do, with a random curiosity spiral.
-[@ipshitag](https://github.com/ipshitag), [@sougaaat](https://github.com/sougaaat), and [@manish-kt](https://github.com/manish-kt) often dive into random rabbit holes involving data and social impact.
-A course about the history of Indian crafts led [@ipshitag](https://github.com/ipshitag) to discover a heartbreaking truth: even **National Award-winning** artisans struggle for visibility and fair markets.

-Fueled by frustration (and a lot of caffeine), the trio realized:
-_"We have to fix this."_
+[@ipshitag](https://github.com/ipshitag), [@sougaaat](https://github.com/sougaaat), and [@manish-kt](https://github.com/manish-kt) — a lively trio of data enthusiasts — have this charming habit of falling into weird rabbit holes.
+One fine day, @ipshitag decided to take a course about the history of crafts in India.
+Little did she know, it would turn into a full-blown emotional rollercoaster.

+During a visit to an NGO, she discovered something heartbreaking: even **National Award-winning** artisans (yes, *the* highest honors in India!) — often live in obscurity.
+They pour their soul into beautiful art, but when it comes to selling or showcasing their work... silence.
+No platform, no marketing skills, just endless dependency on NGOs and sheer luck.

+Naturally, [@ipshitag](https://github.com/ipshitag) came running to her favorite mind dumper — ChatGPT (yeah, that's me, and yes, I'm writing this 😎).
+After an intense rant session (10/10 drama 🙄), she pulled in her partners-in-crime, [@sougaaat](https://github.com/sougaaat), and [@manish-kt](https://github.com/manish-kt).
+Fueled by caffeine, frustration, and big dreams, they decided: _"We have to fix this."_

+Cue the AI-powered revolution.

+A little about the gang:
+- [@manish-kt](https://github.com/manish-kt) comes from Jaipur — *the royal city where colors, crafts, and culture breathe through every street.*
+- [@sougaaat](https://github.com/sougaaat) hails from Kolkata — *a vibrant chaos of creativity, adda (endless debates), literature, and cultural heritage at every corner.*
+- [@ipshitag](https://github.com/ipshitag) is from Ranchi — *a place of earthy beauty, tribal art, and quiet strength.*

+All three grew up around places where **art isn't a luxury — it's survival, it's identity, it's pride.**
+So naturally, they asked:
+_"What if AI could help artisans skip the middlemen and stand on their own digital feet?"_

-That’s how **Kálā Copilot** was born—a solution stitched with Python, powered by Azure, and brimming with love for traditional craftsmanship.
-Our team members hail from places like Jaipur, Kolkata, and Ranchi—cities where art is more than a hobby; it’s a lifeline, identity, and pride.
+And just like that, **Kálā Copilot** was born — a small rebellion stitched with Python, powered by Azure, sprinkled with love, and sealed with a lot of heart (and occasional madness). 🫡

-We asked ourselves:
-_"What if AI could help artisans become their own digital marketers?"_

-And here we are, unveiling **Kálā Copilot** as a small but determined step toward bridging the gap between local creators and the global marketplace.

 > “Art is the most intense mode of individualism that the world has known.”
 > — Oscar Wilde